 This is almost always the first rewards card we recommend.
 The points are flexible, valuable, and our favorite type to earn.

 Although the Southwest Rapid Rewards Premier Card is one of our favorite airline cards, there are some things you need to watch out for.

 - Annual Fee: There’s a $99 annual fee which is not waived.
 Of course, the signup bonus more than makes up for it the first year.
 But, if you don’t travel much or don’t use the points, the fee may not be worth it to you.

 - No Flights to Europe or Asia: Although Southwest now travels all around the U.S., Mexico, and the Caribbean, it does not offer any flights to popular international destinations in Europe or Asia.
 If you’re wanting to book travel there, you should look at other cards.

-- Points Don’t Transfer: Personally, we love flying Southwest whenever we travel domestically or to the Caribbean.
+- Points Don’t Transfer: Whenever we travel domestically or to the Caribbean with our whole family, Southwest is usually a great option.
 However, if you don’t like Southwest or don’t live near a Southwest hub, this may not be the card for you.
 Consider other travel rewards cards instead.

 Alternatives to the Southwest Rapid Rewards Premier Card

 Most of the major airlines now have their own co-branded credit cards that allow you to earn points and save on flights.
 However, with co-branded cards, you’ll only be able to use the points you earn with that particular brand of airline.
 That’s not always a problem, but it could be.